costinchen/shim-review/README.md

 ### How do you manage and protect the keys used in your shim?
 Describe the security strategy that is used for key protection.
 This can range from using hardware tokens like HSMs or Smartcards, air-gapped vaults, physical safes to other good practices.
 *******************************************************************************
-The keys are stored on a physical machine with an FIPS-140-2 certified HSM.
+The keys are stored on an FIPS-140-2 certified [CloudHSM](https://cloud.tencent.com/product/cloudhsm) with pkcs#11 interface.
 Access is strictly limited to several developers involved in building relevant software packages and signing binaries.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the shim?